mideind/FlutterSnowboy/README.md

 *This is alpha quality software.
 Caveat emptor!*

-This repository contains the source code to a Flutter Snowboy package.
+This repository contains the source code to the Flutter Snowboy package.
 [Snowboy](https://github.com/seasalt-ai/snowboy) is a cross-platform DNN-based hotword detection toolkit.